Come Out and Play (What We Do in the Shadows): Plot

 The vampires prepare to attend a special event, where Baron Afanas (Doug Jones) will receive the Eternal Lifetime Achievement Award.
 Not invited to attend, Guillermo (Harvey Guillén) is disappointed to see Cravensworth's Monster joining the "family" fun.

 At the gathering, the vampires mix among other groups, and Jerry (Mike O'Brien) introduces the Baron to the audience.
 Jerry uses the introduction to express dissatisfaction with the Baron's failure to conquer the New World, prompting an angry Nadja (Natasia Demetriou) to come to the Baron's defense.
 When their fight intensifies, the Monster squashes Jerry's skull and beheads him.
 Horrified, the other groups blame the vampires for Jerry's death, forcing them to flee in their bat form.
 Meanwhile, Guillermo hangs out with his cousin Miguel (Frankie Quiñones); even though the latter bullied him in childhood, their mothers want them to remain friends.
 When the vampires call for help, Guillermo reluctantly brings Miguel along.

 As the vampires move through town, repeatedly encountering various groups they are trying to avoid, they take refuge in a cemetery.
 Laszlo (Matt Berry) and Nadja get into an argument when she feels intimidated by the Monster, but Laszlo reassures her that the Monster would never harm her.
 Nandor (Kayvan Novak) admits his feelings for the Guide (Kristen Schaal), which she does not reciprocate.
-When cemetery zombies begin to swarm, the vampires strike back, killing many, then flee to a coffee shop.
+When a swarm of decaying cemetery vampires emerge, the vampires strike back, killing many, then flee to a coffee shop.

 Guillermo arrives at the coffee shop, where Nandor uses his powers to prove to Miguel that they are vampires.
 The staff is revealed to be vampires as well, but Miguel, who also carries Van Helsing's blood, helps Guillermo in killing the staff vampires.
 Miguel calls in some of his friends, helping the whole gang escape on motorcycles.
 Back at the Staten Island home, the Baron confronts them for killing Jerry, which he planned to do himself to reassert his power.
 The Monster returns, having brought Jerry's head.
 The Baron holds another meeting to declare his intentions to conquer the New World with all vampires, and killing those who question him.